-Amy Derringer Chandler, MSW, LCSW is a relational psychotherapist whose attunement and compassion for the profound and enduring impact of loss, abuse and neglect create a context for her clients to understand, grieve and reclaim their sense of identity.
+Amy Derringer Chandler (she/her), MSW, LCSW is a relational psychotherapist whose attunement and compassion for the profound and enduring impact of loss, abuse and neglect create a context for her clients to understand, grieve and reclaim their sense of identity.
 She works with adults and couples in the straight and LGBTQIA communities.

 Amy equally values her role as mentor to emerging and seasoned therapists.
 She provides individual consultation, and coordinates and supervises the Natalie Haimowitz Postgraduate Fellowship Program at Womencare.

 With a gentle, grounded strength, Amy engages her clients and mentees as guide, witness and fellow traveler.